JHU-Delivery-Robot/Navigation/README.md

 If you are using a backend other than Ninja, see [this](https://mesonbuild.com/Using-with-Visual-Studio.html).

 Once you've got everything installed, you need to create build directories for Meson.
 For example, to create a build configuration called `debug` with the default settings, run `meson setup debug`.
-To create a release configuration, run `meson setup release`, and then run `meson configure -Dlto=true` and `meson configure -Doptimization=2` within the `release` folder.
+To create a release configuration, run `meson setup release -Dbuildtype=release -Db_lto=true -Doptimization=2`.

 To compile the project using a specific configuration, simply run `meson compile` within that folder.
 To clean, run `meson compile --clean`.